FireSquid6/FireSquid6/README.md

 ModUI is my personal UI library for GMS2. (by personal I mean I'm making up an excuse for the nonexistant documentation) It's built around the ability to easily modify and "plugin" extra functions to each UI element while still having the library do most of the heavy lifting.
 Stuff like animation and custom effects should be pretty easy with this UI system.
 (Yes I know the world doesn't need anymore GML UI libraries)

+# My Skills
+- Minor programming skills in GDScript
+- Minor programming skills in C#
+- Programming in Python
+- Programming in GML
+- Level and systems design in Godot
+- Level and systems design in Gamemaker Studio 2
+- Creating and maintaining GDD's
+- Tileset creation with Tiled (I'm not the best artist, although I could definitely help a skilled one create tilesets quickly and efficiently)
+- Teamwork and collaboration using Github and/or Trello
+- """passable""" pixel art skills